MarketingPipeline/Code-Runner-Web-Component/PLUGINS.md

 ## Create your own!

 You can create your own plugins / extensions for the Code-Runner web component!

-Feel free to share any plugins / extensions with the community by adding it to the repo to the folder <code>src/plugins/code-runner-YOUR-PLUGIN-NAME.js</code>!
+Feel free to share any plugins / extensions with the community by adding it to the repo via a pull request - be sure to follow these's steps below

+- Create a folder like so - <code>src/plugins/YOUR-PLUGIN-NAME.js</code>!
+- Add your code / plugin in the folder like so - <code>src/plugins/YOUR-PLUGIN-FOLDER-NAME/code-runner-YOUR-PLUGIN-NAME.js</code>!
+- Add a README.md inside of the folder that describes how to use your plugin.
+- Add it to this list!

 For a demo on how to make your own plugin / extension - see the following plugins / code used as examples.

+Editor Plugin Example -

+Compiler Plugin Example -